-The Autry maintains its cash and cash equivalents with a major financial institution.
+The Autry maintains its cash and cash equivalents with two major financial institutions.
 All accounts at an insured depository institution, including non-interest-bearing transaction accounts, are insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000 per depositor, per insured financial institution, for each deposit insurance ownership category.
-At December 31, 2021 and 2020, the Autry held \$31,613,714 and \$5,076,425, respectively, in cash balances in excess of the level of FDIC insurance.
+At December 31, 2022 and 2021, the Autry held \$4,141,996 and \$31,613,714, respectively, in cash balances in excess of the level of FDIC insurance.